mathmarques/mathmarques/README.md

 My name is Matheus Marques, and I'm passionate about software engineering and technology.

-👨‍💻 I'm currently a Tech Lead at @chicorei & @umapenca
+👨‍💻 I'm currently a Tech Lead at @chico-rei & @umapenca

 🔍 You can find more about me [here](https://matheusmarques.dev/)